locize/blog/source/_posts/how-does-server-side-internationalization-look-like.md

 export default Homepage
 ```

-By default, `next-i18next` expects your translations to be organised as such:
+By default, `next-i18next` expects your translations to be organized as such:

 ```
 .